netboxify/reaim-sdk-wordpress/README.md

-# ReAim Push plugin for WordPress
+# ReAim Push SDK for WordPress